s-saisw/studyGroup/README.md

 - Chapter 7: Quantile regression

 ## Market, Games, and Strategic Behavior
+- Chapter 10: Market Failure Due to Unraveling: Lemons and Matching Markets (in Japanese)
 - Chapter 11: Asset Markets and Price Bubbles (in Japanese)
+- Chapter 22: Multi-Unit and Combinatorial Auctions (in Japanese)

 ## Papers
 - Economic Impact of Social Ties : Burchardi, K. B., & Hassan, T. A. (2013)